bclins/bclins.github.io/spring24/math111/day3slides.md

 # Approval Voting Example

-The next 5 voters all like every flavor about equally; and the one guy at the end only approves of vanilla.
+The next 5 voters all like every flavor about equally; and the one guy at the end doesn't approve of anything.

 <center>
 <table class="bordered">